Even shorter quantum circuit for phase estimation on early fault-tolerant quantum computers with applications to ground-state energy estimation: Introduction

 Based on the generalized uncertainty relation~\cite{Braunstein1996GeneralizedUR}, there exists a uniform complexity lower bound for the problem of phase estimation~\cite{PhysRevLett.96.010401}, i.e., the square of the error is always $\Omega(N_s^{-1}N^{-2})$ in the expectation sense, where $N$ is the query depth (with $\tau=1$) and $N_s$ is the number of repetitions.
 In our case, to estimate the ground-state energy with precision $\epsilon$, we have $N_s T_{\max}^{2}=\Omega(\epsilon^{-2})$, where $T_{\max}$ is the maximal runtime.
 From this perspective, the Hadamard test (with $N_s=\Or(\epsilon^{-2})$ and $T_{\max}=\Or(1)$) and QPE (with $N_s=\Or(1)$ and $T_{\max}=\Or(\epsilon^{-1})$) are at the two ends of the spectrum.
 It is possible to achieve a measurement-depth trade-off by setting $N_s=\Or(\epsilon^{-2(1-\alpha)}),T_{\max}=\Or(\epsilon^{-\alpha})$ for some $0<\alpha<1$~\cite{Wang2019}.
 However, the total cost will be at least $N_sT_{\max}=\Or(\epsilon^{\alpha-2})$.
 Hence when $\alpha<1$, this strategy does not satisfy the Heisenberg-limited scaling.

 Our work is related to the robust phase estimation (RPE) in the context of quantum metrology for single qubit systems, which was first proposed in Ref.~\cite{Higgins_2009}.
-RPE does not require any control qubit and satisfies the Heisenberg-limited scaling.
-Compared to Kitaev's QPE, RPE also allows the input state to be an inexact eigenstate, as long as the overlap with the desired eigenstate is larger than a certain constant~\cite{PhysRevA.104.069901,PhysRevA.102.042613}.
+RPE satisfies the Heisenberg-limited scaling and allows the input state to be an inexact eigenstate, as long as the overlap with the desired eigenstate is larger than a certain constant~\cite{PhysRevA.104.069901}.
 Due to these advantages, RPE has been applied in quantum metrology, as well as other systems that can be viewed as effective single qubit systems~\cite{PhysRevLett.118.190502,PhysRevApplied.10.044033,Russo2021EvaluatingED,PhysRevA.104.069901,PhysRevA.102.042613}.
 Empirical observations also suggest that the maximal runtime of RPE may be smaller than $\pi/\epsilon$.
 However, we are not aware of the theoretical analysis on this aspect of the algorithm.
 It is possible to generalize the RPE to perform phase estimation of general $n$-qubit systems.
 That being said, QCELS and multi-level QCELS can also be applied for parameter estimation in quantum metrology, with provably short circuit depth.